How Older Technologies Can Keep Us More Mindful

 Today’s tip is to not automatically reach for the shiny new toy.
 Instead, be aware of your options so you can make wise and mindful choices about which technology to use in any particular situation.

-I’ve give a few specific examples, but I encourage you to apply the same principle to all aspects of your life.
+I’ve given a few specific examples, but I encourage you to apply the same principle to all aspects of your life.
 Focus your attention on becoming aware of any opportunities to use older technology or no technology at all when you want to get something done.

 Writing the Old-Fashioned Way